cargomail-org/grip/README.md

 ## GRIP Acronyms

-GRIP uses a special jargon.
+GRIP uses special jargon.
 For the sake of brevity of this document, the following list of acronyms will be used:
 <pre>
 DNS     Domain Name System
 CA      Certificate Authority